-Some of the reasons we feel so reluctant are because we lack the skills or the confidence to tackle them.
+Difficult workplace conversations can potentially make us feel uncomfortable and damage our relationships.
 Sometimes it’s because the task seems so difficult, that we don’t think we have time.

 In our professional lives, avoiding a difficult conversation might mean not pulling up your best sales manager because of her offensive behaviour to a junior member of the team.

 If we avoid these conversations it will only create further problems down the line.
 Wrestling with unresolved issues robs individuals of energy.
-Delaying tactics can have a dysfunctional effect on teams, affecting morale and productivity.
+Delaying action has a detrimental effect on individuals and teams, affecting morale and productivity.

-So instead of avoiding difficult conversations, the more constructive – and cost-effective – option is to ensure you and your employees have the confidence to conquer fear, and learn how to hold conversations in a positive and skilled way.
+So instead of avoiding difficult conversations, the more constructive – and cost-effective – option is to ensure you and your employees have the skills to have better conversations, both in-person and virtually.

-Preparation is key, so here are some useful tips when you need to have a difficult conversation at work:
+Preparation is key, particularly when a meeting needs to be held virtually, so here are some useful tips when you need to have a difficult conversation at work:

-Acting quickly when you spot a problem will stop it from getting worse.
+Act quickly when you spot a problem will stop it from getting worse.
 Think about a time and place to have the conversation.
-Ask the person in question that you’d like to talk to them about something important at a specific time and location.
-Setting expectations will increase the chances of a positive outcome.
+When asking for the meeting make it clear that you’d like to talk about something important at a specific time.
+Setting expectations and specificity will increase the chances of a positive outcome.
+If the meeting is virtual make sure the other person is able to have a private conversation with you at that time.
+Ensure the technology works – switch to a telephone call – if the internet connection is poor.

 Ground the conversation